lbalbrecht/py-blackjack/README.md

 ## Description

-A text-based Blackjack game built in Jupyter Notebook
+A text-based Blackjack game built in Jupyter Notebook.
+Repository contains both the basic game and a more advanced version with CPU players and additional gameplay

 ## Usage